- Figure out your skin type

 - Protect your skin from extreme cold and heat through clothes and sunscreen

-If you have or presently suffer from dry skin, then you know how much it can itch.
-Before you purchase and anti-itch product, ask your dermatologist.
+If you suffer from dry skin, you know how much it can itch.
+Before you purchase an anti-itch product, ask your dermatologist.
 These products have the potential to actually increase the itch or damage your skin in other ways.

-Sensitive skin is generally a side effect of an underlying dermatological condition, so, while there are many products made for those with sensitive skin, the best solution would be to go to your dermatologist and have them explain your condition and the specific steps you need to take to address it.
+Sensitive skin is generally a side effect of an underlying dermatological condition, like eczema.
+There are countless products made for people with sensitive skin, but the best solution is to go to your dermatologist and have them explain your condition and the specific steps you need to take to address it.

 - Soap-free cleansers